-- Classes may be offered in each division (open, solid Paint-Bred, amateur, youth, green, novice amateur, novice youth, amateur walktrot, etc.) within a Special Event category. - a.
+- j.
+Category X Dressage - k.
+Category XI Competitive Trail Horse - Classes may be offered in each division (open, solid Paint-Bred, amateur, youth, green, novice amateur, novice youth, amateur walktrot, etc.) within a Special Event category. - a.
 An APHA horse show may hold concurrent classes with other equine associations.
-The horses will work one time for each class and the judge(s) will judge the class for exhibitors in the APHA and the other equine associations concurrently. - All other rules in the General Show and Contest section of the APHA Rule Book shall apply. - 7.
+The horses will work one time for each class and the judge(s) will judge the class for exhibitors in the APHA and the other equine associations concurrently. - 6.
+All other rules in the General Show and Contest section of the APHA Rule Book shall apply. - 7.
 For NCHA dual-approved Special Events, see Rule SC-287. - 8.
 For Ranch Horse Special Events, see Rule SC-301. - 9.
 For Mounted Shooting Special Events, see Rule SC-305. - 10.
 For Dressage Special Events, see Rule SC-310. - 11.
 For Speed Event Special Events, see Rule SC-289.